Skip to main content

 Values link: Spotting biases isn't about being "less sensitive."
 It's about protecting what you care about: clear, respectful work under pressure.

-Use when: The issue is capacity, not character—masking, context-switching, fluorescent lights, or RSD (rejection sensitivity).
+Use when: The issue is capacity, not character—masking, context-switching, fluorescent lights, RSD (rejection sensitivity), or executive function offline.
+ADHD, autism, dyslexia, sensory processing differences.

 Values link: These aren't hacks to "fit in."
 They're how you show up thorough and thoughtful—without burning the engine.

-Use when: Anxiety spikes track predictable friction—ambiguous priorities, calendar Tetris, isolation.
+Use when: Anxiety spikes track predictable friction—ambiguous priorities, calendar Tetris, toxic dynamics, isolation.
+This isn't about your wiring; it's about navigating broken environments.

 Values link: Designing the container lets you deliver and still have a life you recognize.